Benchmarking Single-Qubit Gates on a Neutral Atom Quantum Processor: Benchmarking of a physical device

 \section{Benchmarking of a physical device}

 We now present experimental benchmarking results obtained on a neutral atom quantum processor.
 The processor is based on an array of single rubidium atoms in tightly focused optical tweezers. \(^{87}\text{Rb}\) atoms are cooled in a magneto-optical trap (MOT) and loaded into a tweezer array with a final temperature of $\sim$50~$\mu$K. We use an array of tweezers which is holographically generated with far-off-resonant light at the wavelength of 813~nm passing through a reflective liquid crystal spatial light modulator.
 The tweezers are tightly focused by a 0.6 NA aspherical lens installed inside a vacuum chamber to a beam waist of $\sim1$~$\mu$m.
 The distance between the tweezers in the array is 3.5~$\mu$m, and individual sites are well resolved with an imaging system based on a second in-vacuum aspheric lens and additional optics that image the atomic fluorescence on a CMOS camera.
+To minimize the variance of the trap depths we adjust the holograms using an iterative procedure based on the weighted Gerchberg-Saxton algorithm with the weights adjusted to minimize the difference in the measured atomic fluorescence signal \cite{ref:T_16}.
+This procedure allows us to achieve the variance of fluorescence signal below $2.5\%$.

 Qubits are encoded in hyperfine sublevels of the ground state of \(^{87}\text{Rb}\), specifically \( \ket{0} = \ket{5S_{1/2}, F=2, m_F=0} \) and \( \ket{1} = \ket{5S_{1/2}, F=1, m_F=0} \).
 Initially, the atoms are optically pumped to the $\ket{0}$ state, then single-qubit gates are implemented via microwave-driven transitions using a global RF field.
+The microwave frequency is adjusted to $6834.686$ MHz in the Ramsey-like experiments.
+This corresponds to a +4 kHz shift from the hyperfine clock transition frequency in vacuum due to the quadratic Zeeman shift in the bias magnetic field of 4.3 Gauss and the differential AC Stark shift from the tweezer laser which is on during single qubit operations.
 Site-resolved measurements are realized using a $\sigma^+$-polarized push-out beam resonant with the $\ket{5S_{1/2}, F=2} \rightarrow \ket{5\,P_{3/2}, F=3}$ transition that expels the atoms in the qubit state $\ket{0}$ from the trap, followed by fluorescence imaging with MOT light.
 The push-out beam is shaped with a spatial light modulator and focused with the same high-NA lens to a pattern exactly matching the tweezer array.

+Experimental value of $T_1$ time is about 100~ms, $T_2^*$ time is about 1400~$\mu$s, the latter is measured in a Ramsey-like experiment, and $T_2$ time of 8~ms is measured in a standard echo experiment.

 We apply the DRB protocol in two experimental settings — a single isolated qubit and a 25-qubit two-dimensional array — to assess individual gate fidelities and the spatial uniformity of global control.
 Complementary GST measurements were performed on a separate isolated qubit to provide detailed tomographic verification.
 These complementary scenarios allow us to characterize both individual gate performance and the spatial homogeneity of global control in a large-scale system.
 Our results demonstrate high single-qubit fidelities, effective correction of coherent errors via DRB-based calibration, and robust spatial performance across a 25-qubit array.